userjoergjakoby/github-actions-tutorial/tutorial/running-tests.md

 ## Install Node.js
-By using `actions/setup-node@v3` ([Find the repository on GitHub](https://github.com/actions/setup-node)), we can easily set up Node.js, so we will be able to run Angular tests.
+By using `actions/setup-node@v3` ([Find the repository on GitHub](https://github.com/actions/setup-node)), you can easily set up Node.js, so you will be able to run Angular tests.
 ```yml
       - name: '⚙️ Use Node.js'
         uses: actions/setup-node@v3